andersonfagundes/todo-list/README.md

 ### Requirements

-- You need to install both [Node.js](https://nodejs.org/en/download/) to run this project.
+- You need to install [Node.js](https://nodejs.org/en/download/) to run this project.

 **Clone the project and access the folder**